kubedb/docs/docs/guides/mongodb/initialization/using-script.md

 ```

 Please note that KubeDB operator has created a new Secret called `mgo-init-script-auth` *(format: {mongodb-object-name}-auth)* for storing the password for MongoDB superuser.
 This secret contains a `username` key which contains the *username* for MongoDB superuser and a `password` key which contains the *password* for MongoDB superuser.
-If you want to use an existing secret please specify that when creating the MongoDB object using `spec.databaseSecret.secretName`.
+If you want to use an existing secret please specify that when creating the MongoDB object using `spec.authSecret.name`.
 While creating this secret manually, make sure the secret contains these two keys containing data `username` and `password`.

 ```bash
 $ kubectl get secrets -n demo mgo-init-script-auth -o yaml